David-OConnor/stm32-hal/README.md

 Motivation: Use STM32s in real-world hardware projects.
 Be able to switch MCUs with minimal code change.
 Prioritize getting hardware working with a reasonable feature set.
-As of this library's creation, this is not feasible with the existing HAL crates due to lack of mainainer time, and differing goals.
+As of this library's creation, this is not feasible with existing HAL crates due to lack of maintainer time, and differing priorities.

 If using concurrently with another hal, you need to instantiate a set of MCU peripherals for each.
 Ie:
 ```rust
 let mut dp = stm32_hal::pac::Peripherals::take().unwrap();
 let mut dp2 = stm32l4xx_hal::pac::Peripherals::take().unwrap();
 ```

+Examples of features this crate includes that aren't present in many existing HALs:
+    - Low power modes
+    - RTC wakeup handler; RTCC trait support
+    - Repeating starts on I2C/SMBUS
+    - More PWM functionality
+    - Timer frequency < 1Hz
+    - More predictable clock cfg
+    - Read and write onboard flash
+    - DAC support

 PRs encouraged.